 Noncritical Phase Matching

-Noncritical phase matching (sometimes called temperature phase matching or 90° phase matching) is a technique for obtaining phase matching of a nonlinear process.
+Noncritical phase matching (sometimes called temperature phase matching or 90° phase matching) is a technique for obtaining phase matching of a nonlinear process (usually nonlinear frequency conversion, e.g. frequency doubling or parametric amplification).
 The interacting beams are aligned such that they propagate along some axis of the birefringent nonlinear crystal.
-The phase mismatch is minimized by adjusting the crystal temperature such that the phase velocities of the interacting beams are equal.
+The phase mismatch is minimized by adjusting the crystal temperature.
+In some cases (e.g. type-I frequency doubling) that implies that the phase velocities of the interacting beams are equal.

 There are some cases where the phase-matching temperature is relatively close to room temperature.
 It is then often possible to find a critical phase matching configuration with similar nonlinear and dispersive properties, and exhibiting only a small spatial walk-off.